Chriscess/R-codes/README.md

 # World Demography Analysis using  R
-# This project shows the analysis of the world demography using R studio

 # Data Objective
  Showing trends of birth rate among continents Identifying trends that explains the rate of internet users among population